DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 </pre>

 The above command will extract the patch "wing" to a stl file called "optShape.stl".
 If you have multiple patches to extract, modify the "-patches" flag, e.g., -patches '(wing body)'.
 Also, the "-lastTime" flag extracts stl files for the last optimization step.
 If you don't add the "-lastTime" flag, it will extract stl files for all optimization steps.

+## How to run a multipoint optimization?

+Refer to the tutorial tutorials-master/NACA0012_Airfoil/multipoint.

 ## How to run an optimization for 3D wings?